kpetridis24/bluetooth-detector-app/README.md

 ~ Notes ~
 The binary file named "covidTrace.bin" contains all the close contacts that have been uploaded during the app's lifetime cycle.
 Regarding the use of queues, a structure containing two queues was created and passed as argument to the threads' functions.
 This gives the workers, access to both queues.
 The real "BTnearMe" function-calling-rate is tracked and as the app terminates, it is printed in a text file named "realBTtimer.txt".

+~ Statistical Analysis ~

+As discussed previously, the time-tracking ability of the app is essential for its functionality, however there can only be precision to a certain point.
+In this section, i illustrate a statistical analysis of the time-counting inaccuracy of the program.
+From the following graphs, we can make useful conclusions about the deviation between the time a function was called and the time it should have been called.
 ![alt text](https://github.com/kpetridis24/Bluetooth-Detector-App/issues/1#issue-948694725)

+~ Conclusions ~
+The app was tested both on a PC and a Raspberry Pi 3b+.
+As the graphs depict, running the program on the PC resulted in significantly larger time-inaccuracy compared to running it on the Raspberry Pi.
+It is easily noticeable that the time deviation of the function's call on the RPi is one microsecond.
+On the other hand, on the PC it varies anywhere from ten up to 140 microseconds.
+That could be due to the much simpler architecture of the RPi (ARM) which may include less processes running parallel to the program's execution.
+Apart from the absolute value of deviation, the PC version seems to come with a more unpredictable distribution of the time a function is called relative to the time it should have been called.
+On the contrary, the timestamps measured on the RPi seem to form a standardized pattern.